kubecost/docs/install-and-configure/install/ingress-examples.md

 # Ingress Examples

-Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` service.
+Enabling external access to the Kubecost UI requires exposing access to port 9090 on the `kubecost-cost-analyzer` service.
 There are multiple ways to do this, including Ingress or port-forwarding.

 {% hint style="warning" %}
 Please exercise caution when exposing Kubecost via an Ingress controller especially if there is no authentication in use.
-Consult your organization's internal security recommendations.
+Consult your organization's internal security practices.
 {% endhint %}

 Common samples below and others can be found on our [GitHub repository](https://github.com/kubecost/poc-common-configurations/tree/main/ingress-examples).